Meditation and Self-care

 Meditation is something anyone can do and it’s about taking some time-out for you, where you learn to relax; calm your body and mind.
 Training your mind to be present in a clear and calm way.
 It calms our minds.

-As we go about our everyday life our mind is busy thinking all the time, thinking of the about the past, thinking of what to do now, what to next, what to do in the future, sometimes worrying, fantasising, imagining, remembering things, people, actions, fretting worrying, planning daydreaming… just busy thinking sometimes without us even realising it is happening to us.
-We can even get addicted to thinking, even when we think we’re not thinking, we usually are.
-For example, when listening to a friend, watching TV, Youtube, or even when reading this blog…, we are thinking and our is often wandering.
-Meditation helps calm this down, it brings us to the present moment in a clear way and gives us the help we need to be calmer and kinder to ourselves… and others
+As we go about our everyday life our mind is busy thinking all the time, thinking of the about the past, thinking of what to do now, what to next, what to do in the future, sometime worrying, fantasising, imagining, remembering things, people, actions, fretting worrying, planning daydreaming… just busy thinking sometimes without us even realising it is happening to us.
+We can even get addicted to thinking, even when we thing we’re not thinking, we usually are.
+For example when listening to a friend, watching TV, Youtube or even when reading this blog…, we are thinking and our is often wandering.
+Mediation helps calm this down, it brings us to the present moment in a clear way and gives us the help we need to be calmer and kinder to ourselves… and others

 Mediation and Self-care